agronomy4future/greencapture/README.md

 ## Example

-This is a basic code for datacume()
+This is a basic code for greencapture()

 ``` r
 greencapture(